-Bruce Boynton, Unknown Civil Rights Pioneer, Recently Honored in Montgomery
+Bruce Boynton, Unknown Civil Rights Pioneer, Recently Honored In Montgomery

 Bruce boarded a bus headed to Alabama in 1958.
 The bus was segregated even though federal laws had banned interstate travel segregation.

-The bus pulled into Richmond, Virginia at a bus station for a break so Boynton left the bus and went inside for a quick bite.
+The bus pulled into Richmond, Virginia bus station for a break so Boynton left the bus and went inside for a quick bite.
 He noticed the “black” part of the dining area looked unsanitary and had water on the floor.
 He went over to the clean “white” area and sat down and ordered a burger and a tea.

 An unsung hero whose story should be told… https://t.co/729BXlSZ6C